balojey/honeycomb-dashboard/docs/prd.md

 ## Requirements

 ### Functional
-1.  **FR1 (Updated)**: A user must be able to sign up or log in using their social account (e.g., Google), which will create and manage an underlying Solana wallet for them via an account abstraction service.
+1.  **FR1 (Reverted)**: A user must be able to connect their Solana wallet to authenticate and log into the dashboard.
 2.  **FR2**: An authenticated user must be able to create a new Honeycomb Project and view a list of projects associated with their wallet's public key.
 3.  **FR3**: A user must be able to view a list of all users and their associated profiles within one of their projects.
 4.  **FR4**: A user must be able to create new resources (both fungible and non-fungible) for a project and mint those resources to a specified user wallet.